GeekyAnts/nativebase-docs/docs/3.0.x/migration/card.md

+---
+id: card
+title: Card
+metaTitle: Card | NativeBase
+metaDescription: In NativeBase v3 card components have been removed as card layouts are very easy to create using primitive components.
+Read on for details and code comparison.
+---

 With NativeBase v3 we have removed Card components because as it's very simple to create various card layout using primitive components.

 ## Code Comparison